KissLog-net/KissLog.Documentation/source/licensing/Third-Party-Licenses.rst

 In order to use KissLog.net on-premises, licensee must fully agree and comply with these license terms.

 We are trying to keep this list up-to-date.
-If we unintentionally missed to list a component, please send us an email to <a href="mailto:catalingavan@gmail.com">catalingavan@gmail.com</a>.
+If we unintentionally missed to list a component, please send an email to catalingavan@gmail.com.

 Back-end components
 -----------------------------------